Chart Color Schemes

 Inverell Surrounds - East is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Inverell Surrounds - East's population, as of Aug 2025, is approximately 5,254.
-This figure represents a growth of 54 people from the 2021 Census total of 5,200, marking an increase of 1.0%.
-This change is inferred from the estimated resident population of 5,233 in June 2024 and an additional 37 validated new addresses since the Census date.
-The population density ratio stands at 0.60 persons per square kilometer.
-Inverell Surrounds - East's growth rate of 1.0% since the census is within 1.7 percentage points of the SA3 area's growth rate of 2.7%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 62.5% of overall population gains during recent periods.
+Inverell Surrounds - East's population was around 5,273 as of November 2025, according to AreaSearch's analysis.
+This figure reflects an increase of 73 people since the 2021 Census, which reported a population of 5,200.
+The change is inferred from the estimated resident population of 5,233 in June 2024 and an additional 45 validated new addresses since the Census date.
+This results in a population density ratio of 0.60 persons per square kilometer.
+Inverell Surrounds - East's growth rate of 1.4% since the census is within 1.5 percentage points of the SA3 area's growth rate of 2.9%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 62.5% of overall population gains during recent periods in this area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest an increase just below the median of regional areas nationwide.
-By 2041, Inverell Surrounds - East's population is expected to expand by 602 persons, recording a gain of approximately 11.1% over the 17-year period based on the latest population numbers.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population trends suggest an increase just below the median of regional areas across the nation.
+Based on the latest annual ERP population numbers, Inverell Surrounds - East is expected to expand by 602 persons to reach a total of 5,875 by 2041, reflecting a gain of 10.7% over the 17-year period.

 Frequently Asked Questions - Population